How UW men’s basketball stopped relying solely on Quade Green to score and won its first Pac-12 game

 “We definitely improved in that aspect I feel,” he said.
 “It hasn’t shown up where we want it to show up, but it’s definitely shown up from a team camaraderie standpoint.
 From an offensive standpoint, we’re getting better shots.
 It’s much easier to put it in the hole.
 It makes it easier to score.
 I think we’ve improved in that aspect for sure.”

 “We always knew we had it in us to win these games, but I feel like that’s just going to get us over the hump,” Tsohonis said.
-“Just keep building off of this.
+“Just keep building off this.
 Not getting our heads too big.
 We’re just going to take it game by game and try to get these wins.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.